- Kyoto University - JAPAN

 Kyoto University - JAPAN

-All Japanese partner institutions must be ranked on the top level of their research activities worldwide.
+Japanese partner institutions are ranked on the top level of their research activities worldwide.

 Kyoto University was founded in 1897, as the second university to be established in Japan.
 Since its establishment in Kyoto –the home of culture and academia in Japan– research activities have advanced under the university’s traditional sprit of academic freedom.
 There is a wealth of diverse and dynamic research undertaken at Kyoto University, which is now known for the quality and diversity of its research.